Photo: Erik McLean, Pexels

 - Combine several ice rinks in one day with complete flexibility

-This will make ice skating in Berlin in 2025/2026 a relaxing winter adventure.
+This will make ice skating in Berlin a relaxing winter adventure.
 Buy your EasyCityPass Berlin directly in our online shop!

 Conclusion: Where are the best places to go ice skating in Berlin?

 Quite simply: everywhere!
 From sporty outdoor rinks to romantic Christmas market ice skating and modern indoor locations, Berlin has the right ice rink for every taste.
 Whether you want to go skating on the spur of the moment or are planning a special experience, the capital offers a wide range of options.
-And with the EasyCityPass, you can get everywhere stress-free and sustainably.
+The EasyCityPass takes you everywhere, almost to the ice!